tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Enhancement
 - Definition: Description of a means by which data could be improved.
 - SubClass Of: AmendmentConcept; FundamentalConcept; NeedConcept
-- Comments: General statement, for example: Recommend replacement value from a controlled vocabulary.
+- Comments: A general statement about improvement, for example, 'Recommend replacement value from a controlled vocabulary'.

 ********************